 Easy to grow in your own garden in temperate zones.

-9. Oregano (origanum vulgare)
+9. Medicinal herbs from the grocery store – Oregano (origanum vulgare)

 Oregano — the spice that you can buy in the grocery store, is used in Italian cooking.
 But did you know that it is also useful for coughs and colds?
 It’s an immune booster and cough remedy.
 Put a tsp. of dried oregano, along with some thyme in a tea ball and make an infusion the next time you feel a cold coming on.
-I learned this from some wwoofers from France that stayed at the farm.
+I learned this from some WWOOFers from France that stayed at the farm.
 This is the oregano that the essential oil is steam distilled from.

 Oil of Oregano, on the other hand, is mountain oregano, or wild marjoram, containing the same herbal benefits as Thyme but on a more subdued note.
 It is easy to grow, but also available fresh or dried at your local grocer.
 It is antibacterial, antiviral, and carminative.
-It is useful for treatment of respiratory complaints and for wound healing.
-Oil of oregano is also recommended for the treatment of warts, mouth ulcers, and tooth ache.
+It is useful for the treatment of respiratory complaints and wound healing.
+Oil of oregano is also recommended for the treatment of warts, mouth ulcers, and toothache.
 While using it leaves the taste of pizza in your mouth, a strong tea made with the leaves can be made more palatable with honey.

-While salt isn’t an herb, per say, it is an important adjunct to your home medicine chest.
+While salt isn’t an herb, per se, it is an important adjunct to your home medicine chest.
 It is antiseptic and useful in the treatment of sore throats, sinus congestion, tonsillitis, and toothache.
-A mouth wash and gargle is made with 1 tsp. of sea salt in 1 cup of warm water.
+A mouth wash and gargle are made with 1 tsp. of sea salt in 1 cup of warm water.
 Sea salt contains several trace minerals, not available in table salt, and these minerals add to salts effectiveness for minor complaints.
 I use Celtic sea salt, but any sea salt made from the evaporation of water from natural sea flats will have adequate amounts of trace minerals including magnesium.

 This just scratches the surface of the medicinal benefits that can be found in your grocery store and your kitchen cupboards.
 Every homesteader should become familiar with the healing benefits of herbs both from the garden and the kitchen cupboard, for those times when immediate relief from pain or discomfort is necessary.
 Many times herbal remedies can save you money and are more effective than prescription medicines.
 For serious complaints please see your doctor.